-A real estate investment trust is a company that either owns income-producing properties or owns the mortgage on the property.
-Typically, REITs specialize in a certain type of property, although hybrid trusts tend to offer a mix of investments.
-The REIT sells shares to investors, which you can purchase directly from the company or through an exchange-trade or mutual fund.
+An REIT is a company that either owns income-producing properties or owns the mortgage on those properties.
+Typically, REITs specialize in a certain type of property, although you can also find hybrid trusts that offer a mix of investments.
+The REIT sells shares to investors, which you can purchase directly from the company or through an exchange-traded fund (ETF) or mutual fund.

 When you purchase shares, you’re basically buying an interest in the properties held by the trust.
 When the properties appreciate in value, the REIT pays out the profits to shareholders as dividends.
-As long as the company’s investments continue to generate income, you should be on the receiving end of a steady stream of returns.
+As long as the company’s investments continue to generate income, you should receive a steady stream of returns.